 Moving from the vast Sonoran Desert in Arizona to a metropolis like Philadelphia, I knew one of the hardest challenges would be connecting with nature in an urban environment.
 The endless, open landscapes were replaced by rowhome after rowhome, humans stacked together, seemingly devoid of wildlife.
-The early-morning birdsong and late-night howls of the coyotes were replaced with content sirens and occasional fireworks.
+The early-morning birdsong and late-night howls of the coyotes were replaced with constant sirens and occasional fireworks.

 As I yearned for a sliver of “wildness”, I realized that my new home would require me to redefine how I viewed and defined “nature”.
-This shift didn’t happen quickly, but I noticed the more intimate moments of nature, from the birds singing on powerlines outside my window to giant, old trees as a sanctuary for squirrels in a nearby park.
+This shift didn’t happen quickly, but I noticed the more intimate moments of nature, from the birds singing on powerlines outside my window to the giant, old trees providing sanctuary for squirrels in a nearby park.
 Through the seasons, I became attuned to subtle shifts, watching the squirrels fatten up for winter and the trees leafing out at the first signs of spring.
 One day it hit me: even in this big city, I was still surrounded by so much nature.

 The Woodlands in Fall (left) and Spring (right).